All Episodes

 They go and they grandstand for their own ideological reasons.

-Tell me where the right has fallen.
+Tell me where the right policy is.

 Well, why have we not had bipartisan immigration reform?

-We've never been able to do it because there are some things that the right won't budge on, and there are some things that the left won't budge on.
+We've never been able to do it because there are some things that the right won't budge on and there are some things that the left won't budge on.

 I think most Americans want some kind of a solution.